 READ MORE >>> How to update an old blog post and why you should!

 Blog Photography (and Videography)

-And the same is very much true when it comes to recording videos for your blog and social media channels – it is far more efficient to record four videos all on one day each month, than one video per week.
+And the same is very much true when it comes to recording videos for your blog and social media channels – it is far more efficient to record 4 videos all on one day each month, than 1 video per week.
 (Just make sure you change your top each time, if you are doing talking head videos!)

 Editing Photos (and videos)